The Mediator of a Better Covenant

 The implication of this truth is profound for us today.
 Many believers still struggle as if they are under the Old Covenant, trying to earn God's favor through external discipline alone.
 However, the superior ministry of Christ invites us to rest in His work.

 Because Jesus is the mesitēs (mediator) who stands between us and the Father, our standing is secure.
 We do not obey to get saved; we obey because we are changed.
 The desire to please God is now an internal instinct, written on our hearts, rather than an external pressure.
-When we fail, we do not look to a system of animal sacrifices, but to the "better promises" of total forgiveness:
+When we fail, we do not look to a system of animal sacrifices, but to the "better promises" of a mediator who can cleanse us from all unrighteousness.

 Hebrews 8:12 (ESV Interlinear)